Onejar-maven-plugin collects your application including dependencies, into one executable jar. It's both easy and works well!

 If you have ever tried doing this before with Maven, you have probably used maven-assembly-plugin, which would leave the door open for classpath problems!

 It would extract all your dependency jars in one directory together with all your class files and all other classpath resources.
 The problem is that everything ended up in a big mix, with classpath resources possibly overwriting each other.
-For example, if two dependencies each had a log4j.properties file in their jar, one log4j.properties would overwrite the other.
+For example, if two dependencies each had a log4j.properties

 No more of that mess!